Greater palm springs

 How to Spend 72 Retro Hours in Scottsdale, Arizona

-Eat, Drink and Play Your Way Through This Desert City
+Eat, Drink and Play Your Way Through the Desert

 Day 1